MicrosoftDocs/navdevitpro-content-pr/developer/methods/devenv-init-method-sessionsettings.md

 author: jswymer
 ---
 # INIT Method
-Creates an instance of a SessionsSettings object that is populated with the client user's personalization settings (such as Profile ID and Company) that are currently stored in the database.
+Creates an instance of a SessionsSettings object that is populated with the client user's personalization properties (such as Profile ID and Company) that are currently stored in the database.

 ## Syntax